-Natural Bridges National Monument is an amazing place in southern Utah, but it is not visited very often.
-Three beautiful Natural Bridges and an Anasazi ruin await, along with a Visitor’s Center, a Junior Ranger Program, and Night Sky Program.
+Natural Bridges National Monument is an amazing place in southeastern Utah, but it is not visited very often.
+This park was the first National Monument in Utah (1908), AND the first International Dark Sky Park in the world (2007).
+We found a lot of great adventures for families including: three beautiful Natural Bridges, an Anasazi ruin, a small Visitor’s Center, the Junior Ranger Program, and a Night Sky Program.

 A natural bridge is different than an arch that you might see at Arches National Park.
 A natural bridge is formed by running water, whereas an arch is formed primarily by wind and water seeping into cracks in the rock.
 In other words, natural bridges are formed by rivers or bygone rivers.

 The next stop around the loop is the Horse Collar Ruin Overlook.
 This hike is not steep, as it follows the canyon rim around to an overlook of a nice ruin.
-If you have binoculars, you’ll want to take them as the ruin will be around 100 yards away.
+If you have binoculars, you’ll want to take them as the ruin will be around 100 yards away from the view area.
 The hike is only .7 miles RT.
 The ruin gets its name from the horse collar shaped windows that seem to be unique for Anasazi sites.
 This is an easy hike for anyone.

 The final bridge is called Owachomo.
 The hike is .2 miles down, which makes it less than a half mile round trip.
 You can stand right under the bridge, and the hike is less steep than either of the other two bridges.
 This is the must-do hike in the park and it is very accessible for anyone in reasonable health.